In 1914, more than 40,000 Australians and New Zealanders left Albany, bound for the Great War. This is their story.

 The Centre opened on 1 November 2014, to mark the centenary of the Australian and New Zealand troop convoys’ departure from Albany’s King George Sound to enter the First World War.

-Your ticket to the National Anzac Centre includes guided access to the historical buildings of Princess Royal Fortress.
+Your National Anzac Centre Ticket includes guided access to the historical buildings of Princess Royal Fortress.